Complete Guide for 2026

 One of the highest annual caps in retail, available to both full-time and part-time associates for approved degree programs.

-How Employer Tuition Reimbursement Works: Two Models
+How Employer Tuition Reimbursement Works

-1. Direct Payment (Prepaid Tuition Model)
+1. Direct Payment Model

 Examples: Amazon Career Choice, Walmart Live Better U, Starbucks College Achievement Plan

-2. Reimbursement Model (Pay-Then-Reimburse)
+2. Reimbursement Model

-Examples: UPS, FedEx, AT&T, many corporate employers
+Examples: UPS, FedEx, AT&T, most corporate employers

-⚠️ Important: Read Your Policy Carefully
+Important: Read Your Policy Carefully

 Payment timing matters for your budget.
-If you're on a reimbursement model, you may need to cover $2,000-5,000 upfront per semester and wait 1-2 months for repayment.
+If you're on a reimbursement model, you may need to cover $2,000–$5,000 upfront per semester and wait 1–2 months for repayment.
 Make sure you understand your employer's specific terms before enrolling.

 Confirm You Have Benefits